Rockingham railway station, Perth: Construction

 The design and construction of the Mandurah railway line was split up into eight "packages".
 Rockingham station, along with Mandurah station and Warnbro station, was part of Package C. Rockingham station was designed by Jones Coulter Young Architects.
 The station was designed as a major regional bus/rail transfer station.
 The $32 million contract for building Rockingham station and Warnbro station was awarded to a joint venture between Doric Constructions and Brierty Contractors in June 2005.

 Construction on the station began in August 2005.
 The station opened along with the rest of the Mandurah line on 23 December 2007.

 Services

+Train services

 Rockingham railway station is served by the Mandurah railway line on the Transperth network.
 The line goes between Mandurah railway station and Perth railway station, continuing north from there as the Joondalup railway line.
 Mandurah line trains stop at the station every 10 minutes during peak on weekdays, and every 15 minutes during the day outside peak every day of the year except Christmas Day.
 At night, trains are half-hourly, or hourly.
-Rockingham station is the terminus and starting point of K stopping pattern.
-The pattern operates once per day in each direction at the beginning of peak in the early morning.
+Rockingham station was formerly the terminus and starting point of the K stopping pattern.
+This pattern operated once per day in each direction at the beginning of peak in the early morning.

 The station saw 1,178,710 boardings in the 2013–14 financial year.